Official #DISRUPTMINING RULES (the Rules)

 English is the official language for submissions, proposals, presentations, and all communications.

 Applicants may be asked for follow-up information; telephone or Skype interviews may be requested.
 Where such information is requested, applicants must consent to such requests as a condition of eligibility for the Challenge.
 By entering the Challenge and voluntarily providing certain personal information required by the entry form, applicants consent to the collection, use and disclosure by the Society and Goldcorp of the applicant’s information to administer this contest and for purposes outlined in Goldcorp’s privacy policies.

-The Challenge is open to all individuals or groups of individuals in Canada or the United States (excluding residents of Arizona, Colorado, Connecticut, Florida, Maryland, New Jersey, Tennessee and Vermont) who are over the age of majority in their province, state, territory or country of residence.
+The Challenge is open to all individuals or groups of individuals in Canada or the United States (excluding residents of Florida) who are over the age of majority in their province, state, territory or country of residence.
 It excludes employees, representatives, sponsors who have paid more than $5,000 in sponsorship fees, relatives, dealers and agents of the Society and Goldcorp (and their respective affiliates).